 Like security or disaster planning, ruthless and rigorous prioritization cannot be reactive or situational.
 It must become as routine and natural as coming to work and it becomes easier to sustain over time.
 In organizations where this is the norm, any pause or deviation from this cadence is impactful.
 The organization comes to rely on the process, even take it for granted.
 This is a good thing – it means everyone at all levels is bought in, the rhythm is there, and it is a natural business process.

 The challenge is getting this in place.
-Like all change, it requires realization of the problem and the importance of fixing it.
+Like all change, it requires a realization of the problem and the importance of fixing it.
 Once an organization follows through on the commitment to put a rigorous prioritization process in place, they must stick to it every week.
 From the CEO down, there must be an environment of accountability and rigor in assessing priorities and recognition of the critical role of constrained resources as engines of value creation: They can be driven hard, but selectively, and only when priorities support this, lest you burn them out.

 Ruthless prioritization means having a vital few projects with senior leaders accountable for ranking them and acting accordingly.
 It means senior leaders are willing to make and have the data and process to support decisions such as: